myamiri/Predict-attrition-of-the-valuable-employees/README.md

 # Problem

-Attrition is a problem that impacts all businesses, irrespective of geography, industry and size of the company.
+Attrition is a problem that impacts all businesses, irrespective of geography, industry or size.
 Employee attrition leads to significant costs for a business, including the cost of business disruption, hiring new staff and training new staff.
 As such, there is great business interest in understanding the drivers of, and minimizing staff attrition.